60 Pulmonary functions

 After reading this section, you should be able to-

 The major organs of the respiratory system function primarily to provide oxygen to body tissues for cellular respiration.
 This requires blood from the pulmonary circulation.
 This blood supply contains deoxygenated blood and travels to the lungs where erythrocytes, also known as red blood cells, pick up oxygen to be transported to tissues throughout the body.
-Other major functions include the removal of the waste product carbon dioxide, maintain acid-base balance and remove heat.
-Portions of the respiratory system are also used for non-vital functions, such as sensing odors, speech production, and for straining, such as during childbirth or coughing (Figure 48.1).
+Other major functions include the removal of the waste product carbon dioxide, maintenance of acid-base balance, and the removal of heat.
+Portions of the respiratory system are also used for non-vital functions, such as sensing odors, speech production, and for straining, such as during childbirth or coughing (Figure 60.1).
 The main function of the lungs is to perform the exchange of oxygen and carbon dioxide with air from the atmosphere.
 To this end, the lungs exchange respiratory gases across a very large epithelial surface area—about 70 square meters—that is highly permeable to gases.

 Pulmonary Ventilation